-IT problem management: what it is and is not
+IT Problem Management: What it is and is not

 (See, “Our take on making modifications to the ITIL® v4”)

-Unfortunately, at too many organizations, there’s insufficient clarity about the things that distinguish problems from incidents.
+Unfortunately, in too many organizations, there’s insufficient clarity about the things that distinguish problems from incidents.
 This confusion has been a challenge to IT managers and support providers since before there was an ITIL.
 According to the folks at leading IT training provider Global Knowledge, the distinction remains challenging today.
 Here’s how they attempt to sort it out.

 Incident

-According to ITIL 4, the latest version of the ITIL best practices guidelines, an incident “is an unplanned interruption to a service, or reduction in the quality of a service.
+According to ITIL 4, the latest version of the ITIL best practices guidelines, an incident “is an unplanned interruption to a service, or reduction in the quality of service.
 In layman’s terms, an incident is the representation of an outage.

 Problem

-Proactive problem management: an elusive goal
+Proactive problem management: An elusive goal

 Ironically, the more difficult proactive management of problems is to achieve and maintain, the more needed it is likely to be.
 If your team is consumed by reactively dealing with incidents and problems, proactive problem management may seem unattainable.